AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/navigation.md

 ## SysAdmin Tasks {#sysadmin-tasks}

-A user in the SysAdmin role can now directly access the Admin Console to manage roles and permissions and access to AEM instances.
+A user in the SysAdmin role can select **Manage Access** to directly access the Admin Console to manage roles and permissions and access to AEM instances.

 ### Managing Roles {#manage-roles}